The Pre-PA Advisor Series

 - GREs taken within 5 years of your application year are still acceptable for most schools.
 Some schools do have earlier, or no expiration dates, so check.

-Although this is not an exhaustive list you will see that there are many possible answers to each of these questions, and it depends on the PA program and their requirements.
+Although this is not an exhaustive list you will see that there are many possible answers to each of these questions, and it depends on the PA program and its requirements.
 For a list of schools that do (and do not) require the GRE check out the perfect PA school program picker to sort by GRE and many CASPA application variables.

 Best of luck and make sure to leave any questions you may have in the comments section.